Reframing the Human Dimension

 - Paul Robinson, “Ethics Training and Development in the Military,” Parameters 37, no. 1 (Spring 2007): 25.

-- While the focus is on soldiers, this does not preclude the leadership development of the civilian cohort as well.
+- While the focus is on soldiers, this doesn’t preclude the development of the civilian cohort as well.

-- ADP 6-22, Army Leadership (Washington, DC: U.S. GPO, 2012).
-Doctrine defines an Army leader as anyone who by virtue of assumed role or assigned responsibility inspires and influences people to accomplish organizational goals.
+- ADP 6-22, Army Leadership (Washington, DC: U.S. GPO, August 2012).
+Doctrine defines an Army leader as “anyone who by virtue of assumed role or assigned responsibility inspires and influences people to accomplish organizational goals.”

-- Valerie L. Denomy and Michael Perry, “Education for the 21st Century: Executive Summary,” Harvard University Advanced Leadership Initiative Think Tank (Cambridge, MA: Harvard Advanced Leadership Initiative, 2014), accessed 5 April 2017, http://globaled.gse.harvard.edu/files/geii/files/2014_education_report_web.pdf.
+- See Valerie L. Denomy and Michael Perry, “Education for the 21st Century: Executive Summary,” Harvard University Advanced Leadership Initiative Think Tank (Cambridge, MA: Harvard Advanced Leadership Initiative, 2014), accessed 16 May 2017, http://advancedleadership.harvard.edu/files/ali/files/2014_education_report_web.pdf.
 This initiative posed a similar question: Are schools teaching for what is needed at work and to live fulfilling lives (cognitive, interpersonal, and intrapersonal skills)?
-This group consisted of experts from experts from across the disciplines to identify the essential skills for the twenty-first century.
+This group consisted of education experts as well as experts outside education from across the disciplines to identify the essential skills for the twenty-first century.

-Col. Nicholas R. Marsella, U.S. Army, retired, is currently a Department of the Army civilian, serving as the director of Training and Doctrine Command (TRADOC) Devil’s Advocate Red Team.
-Currently a doctoral student in the School of Education of the College of William and Mary, he holds an MA from Villanova University and an MS in education from Old Dominion University, and is a graduate of the Army War College.
+Col. Nicholas R. Marsella, U.S. Army, retired, is a Department of the Army civilian serving as the director of Training and Doctrine Command’s Devil’s Advocate Red Team.
+A doctoral student in the School of Education of the College of William and Mary, he holds an MA from Villanova University and an MS in education from Old Dominion University, and he is a graduate of the Army War College.